 The Perfect Wedding Guest Suit

 First of all, you need to find out if there is a dress code.
 It’s always easier to find a suit if there is a dress code as you’ll have specific guidelines to work from.
+You can start by checking this Groomsmen Guide!
 Usually, the wedding invitation will state the dress code so you can get started right away.
+You'll probably the Ultimate Man's Wedding Shoe Guide to polish the attires.
 The most common types of dress codes are black tie, black tie optional, creative black tie, cocktail attire, and casual attire.
 What do all of these mean?

 1. Black Tie